-Pathogenic bacteria are unicellular microorganisms that cause disease, and even though most bacteria are harmless and often in symbiosis with the human body, there are several species that cause great harm.
-This is why testing for the presence of these dangerous organisms is required.
+Pathogenic bacteria are unicellular microorganisms that cause disease.
+While most bacteria are harmless and often work in symbiosis with the human body, there are several species that cause great harm.
+That is why testing for the presence of these dangerous organisms is required.

 Pathogens we test for include:

-The two species of Salmonella bacteria are Salmonella enterica and Salmonella bongori.
+There are two species of Salmonella bacteria: Salmonella enterica and Salmonella bongori.
 Salmonella species are intracellular pathogens that can cause illness in humans.
-Food and water can be contaminated with the bacteria if they come in contact with the feces of infected people or animals.
+Food and water can become contaminated with the bacteria if they come into contact with the feces of infected people or animals.
 Salmonella usually invade only the gastrointestinal tract and cause salmonellosis, the symptoms of which can be resolved without antibiotics.
-However Salmonella can invade the bloodstream and lead to sepsis, a life-threatening condition that requires intensive care, including IV antibiotics.
-Salmonella can be deadly to immune-compromised patients using cannabis and hemp products.
+However, Salmonella can invade the bloodstream and lead to sepsis, a life-threatening condition that requires intensive care, including IV antibiotics.
+Salmonella can be deadly to immunocompromised patients using cannabis and hemp products.